-Number of Individuals Description Senior Managers 25 All Responsible Persons included in the Group's Fit and Proper Policy.
+Number of Individuals 2014 Description Senior Managers 68 All Responsible Persons included in the Group's Fit and Proper Policy $^{(1)}$.
 This includes: The CEO, all Group Executives, the Group Treasurer and the CEO of Colonial First State Global Asset Management; and Responsible Persons of all our regulated subsidiaries, who are also listed in our Group Fit and Proper Policy.
-Material Risk Takers 15 • All roles (not captured in the 'Senior Manager' definition above) for whom a significant portion of total remuneration is based on performance and whose activities, individually or collectively, may affect the financial soundness of the Group.
-For CBA this includes: Senior executives whose activities have a significant impact on the Group's balance sheet and/or the long term financial performance of the Group.
+Material Risk Takers (2) x 20 All roles (not captured in the 'Senior Manager' definition above) for whom a significant portion of total remuneration is based on performance and whose activities, individually or collectively, may affect the financial soundness of the Group.
+For CBA this includes: Senior executives whose activities have a significant impact on the Group's balance sheet and/or the long term financial performance of the Group (including BankWest).